Mezzanine Finance Loans for Property Developers

 - Taking on another debt in addition to the first charge may increase the risk

 If you’re concerned about any of the disadvantages we’ve flagged up or are wondering whether the potential gains outweigh them, don’t hesitate to make an enquiry.
-The advisors we work with can talk you through all of the risks, suggest ways to minimise them and introduce you to the lender best positioned to offer you a favourable deal.
+The advisors we work with can talk you through all the risks, suggest ways to minimise them and introduce you to the lender best positioned to offer you a favourable deal.

 Can mezzanine finance and bridging loans be used together?